paulaikase/UEQuestHands/README.md

-## Hand tracking and Passthrough with Unreal Engine 5.4 and Quest 3 and 2.
+## Hand tracking and Passthrough with Unreal Engine 5.4 and Quest 3, 2.

 Video sources used: